|

 the Glenn Highway from a point on the Richardson Highway near Dry

-to Palmer in the Matanuska
+Creek to Palmer in the Matanuska

 Valley.
 By the next summer the Glenn Highway was sufficiently complete for four